Operation Cottage

-Operation Cottage was a joint American-Canadian plan to complete the recapture of the Aleutian Islands from the Japanese.
-On August 15, 1943, Allied military forces landed on Kiska Island, which had been occupied by Japanese forces since June 1942.
+Operation Cottage was a joint American-Canadian plan to complete the recapture of the Aleutian Islands from the Japanese in 1943.
+Allied military forces landed on Kiska Island, which had been occupied by Japanese forces since June 1942.
 However, the Japanese had secretly abandoned the island two weeks earlier, and so the Allied landings were unopposed.
-Allied forces suffered over 500 casualties in total during the operation from Japanese landmines and booby traps, friendly fire incidents, and vehicle accidents.
+Allied forces suffered over 500 casualties during the operation from Japanese mines and booby traps, friendly fire incidents, and vehicle accidents.

 Background

-The Japanese under Captain Takeji Ono had landed on Kiska on June 6, 1942 with 500 troops of Special Naval Landing Forces.
-Soon after arrival, they stormed a United States weather station, where they killed two and captured eight United States Navy officers.
-The captured officers were sent to Japan as prisoners of war.
-Another 2,000 Japanese troops arrived, landing in Kiska Harbor.
-At this time, Rear Admiral Monzo Akiyama headed the force on Kiska.
+The Japanese under Captain Takeji Ono had landed on Kiska on June 6, 1942 with 500 men of the Special Naval Landing Forces.
+Soon after arrival, they stormed a United States weather station, where they killed two United States Navy officers.
+Eight other officers were captured and sent to Japan as prisoners of war.
+Another 2,000 Japanese landed in Kiska Harbor under Rear Admiral Monzo Akiyama.
 In December 1942, additional anti-aircraft units, engineers, and a negligible number of reinforcement infantry arrived on the island.
 In the spring of 1943, control was transferred to Lt.
 General Kiichiro Higuchi.

+After suffering heavy casualties at Attu Island, Japanese planners expected another costly operation.
+They realized the isolated Kiska Island was no longer defensible and planned for an evacuation.

+Starting in late July, there were increasing signs of Japanese withdrawal.
+Aerial photograph analysts noticed that routine activities appeared greatly diminished, and almost no movement could be detected in the harbor.
+Bomb damage appeared unrepaired, and aircrews reported greatly diminished anti-aircraft fire.
+On July 28, radio signals from Kiska ceased entirely.

+The Japanese had evacuated the remnants of the garrison - over 5,000 troops - under cover of fog while the naval blockade was interrupted for refuelling.
+They left behind numerous mines, booby traps, and timed explosives.

+Bombardment of the island by warships and aircraft continued in the first weeks of August.